tomsoderlund/toms-guidebooks/Tools/GarageBand.md

 	- Download sound clip (M4A format) to Files app
 - Import sound clip into GarageBand
 	- “Loops” icon (➰) in top-right corner, then the Files tab, then “Browse items from the Files app”
-- Adjust BPM to match the clip’s tempo
+- Adjust song’s tempo to match the imported sample clip
+	- Why?
+You want this so the bars in the song lines up with the sample clip
-	- Google the song title and input the value (typically 100-130 BPM) in Settings → Tempo
+	- Google `[song title] BPM` and input the result (typically 100-130 BPM) in Settings → Tempo
-- Note: you can’t normally time-stretch (change tempo) the clip, but if you save to Loop Library and then re-add it to your track, you can!
+- **Note:** you can’t normally time-stretch (change tempo) the clip, but if you save to GarageBand Loop Library and then re-add it to your track, you can!